ddev/ddev/docs/content/developers/building-contributing.md

 When preparing your pull request, please use a branch name like "2020_<your_username>_short_description" so that it's easy to track to you.

-If you're doing a docs-only PR that does not require full testing, please add "[skip ci][ci skip]" to your commit messages; it saves a lot of testing resources.

 ## Docker Image changes

 If you make changes to a docker image (like ddev-webserver), it won't have any effect unless you: